Merethin/Latte/README.md

 - Prep (default: P) - load the prep page if not there, otherwise perform prepping actions (one per keypress).
 - Tag/Detag (default: T) - load the tag/detag page if not there, otherwise perform tag/detag actions (one per keypress).
 - Open Eyebeast/Save Snapshot (default: O) - if on NS, load the current region in Eyebeast, if on Eyebeast, save the currently selected snapshot to the userscript's storage and close the Eyebeast tab.
+- Appoint & Switch (default: V) - try to appoint yourself as RO, (if on detag mode: opens eyebeast, dismisses raider ROs, restores native ROs), resign from the WA, and join the WA on the next puppet (one action per keypress).

 ## Installing from Releases